M4luk0/m4luk0.github.io/_posts/2022-01-31-Command-Injection.md

 published: true
 ---

-Hello everyone, today I start a series of blogs where I will explain web vulnerabilities, how to exploit them and I will leave references where to get more information and practice.
+Hello everyone, today I start a series of blogs where I will explain web vulnerabilities, how to exploit them, fix them and I will leave references where to get more information and practice.

 ## [](#header-2)Command Injection